 In the meantime there are studies that connect long-term cell phone use (10 or more years) with brain tumours, migraines, vertigo, lower sperm count, tissue damage and more.

-Choosing a low SAR device is only part of the picture.
-It’s how you use your phone that counts the most.
+low SAR device is only part of the picture.
+It’s how you use your phone that

 How to reduce your cell phone radiation exposure:

 Based on available research Environmental Working Group has published guidelines for cell phone safety, common sense tips to limit your radiation exposure.

 - Texting is better than talking on your phone.
 (That’s a relief considering my son is now a teen.)
 Devices emit less radiation when texts are being sent and received when compared to actually talking on the phone.

 - When talking on your phone use speakerphone or a headset as often as possible or hold your phone away from your head (don’t press it to your ear).